chenhowa/CS340_database_viewer/README.md

   programming in the future.

 ## File Overview
 * database_viewer.js - original version.
-This file contained logic from the model, the view, and the controller under the MVC paradigm.
+This file sets up the server operations for the web application
 * dbcon.js - configuration file for the database.
 Originally configured to use a MySQL database on a Oregon State University server.
 I'll likely have to set up a database on my own computer in the future.
 * package.json - currently utilizes the following packages: